gustavoguichard/string-ts/README.md

 ## Runtime-only utilities
 ### deepTransformKeys
-This function recursively converts the keys of an object to a custom format but only at runtime level.
+This function recursively converts the keys of an object to a custom format, but only at runtime level.

 ```ts
 import { deepTransformKeys, toUpperCase } from 'string-ts';